 4. Paycor HCM

-Overview: Paycor HCM is a full Human Capital Management suite that unifies HR and payroll with talent acquisition, performance management and analytics.
-It is designed to help HR teams with both operational tasks and people strategy.
+Overview: Paycor HCM is a comprehensive Human Capital Management platform primarily serving the US market, but with capabilities for businesses with a UK presence.
+It that unifies HR, and payroll, talent acquisition, and analytics to support with both operational tasks and people strategy.

 Key features: